Product

 But your organization isn’t a PDF.
 It’s a living system.
 Teams evolve, deadlines win, and people improvise.
 Data follows the work, not the diagram.

 So, security teams spend their lives trying to maintain a map of the world that no longer exists.
 You tune rules to accommodate exceptions.
 You silence alerts you don’t trust.
-You delay enforcement because you know that a brittle rule might break a critical business process.
+You delay enforcement because you know that a rigid rule might break a critical business process.
+If you can’t delay enforcement, you’re implementing heavy handed blocking that is making DLP not just a (lack of) security problem but rather an HR, a culture and frankly - a business problem

 What If Your DLP Learned Like a New Hire